Israel-Fol7/SQLProject/README.md

 ---

-*Part of a personal data analytics portfolio — see also: [Data Professional Survey Dashboard (Power BI)](../PowerBIProject) for the dashboarding side of this skill set.*
+*Part of a personal data analytics portfolio, see also: [Data Professional Survey Dashboard (Power BI)](../PowerBIProject) for the dashboarding side of this skill set.*
 - MySQL